-Take a look at my tips on When is the best time to book a Portugal holiday.
+If you’re trying to work out how early you need to book flights, accommodation or activities, take a look at my guide to the best time to book a Portugal holiday.

 Portugal seasons and the weather

-However, it’s still possible to make some generalisations and the key is to be prepared for unseasonable weather by checking forecasts before you pack – see my Portugal packing tips.
+The key is to be prepared for unseasonable shifts by checking the forecast before you pack.
+My Portugal packing tips will help.

 Jump to a specific season: